Andre Fletcher: International career

 He also featured in the West Indies squad for the 2014 ICC World Twenty20 where West Indies reached semi-finals.
-He was also an integral member of the West Indies team which won the 2016 ICC World Twenty20.

 During the 2016 T20 World Cup, he registered his career best knock of unbeaten 84 in a group stage match against Sri Lanka opening the batting which ensured a smooth run chase for West Indies despite losing few early wickets in the run chase.
 He came in as injury replacement for Chris Gayle in the match against Sri Lanka but was later pushed down the order in the remaining group stage matches to accommodate Gayle in the top order.
 He was replaced by Lendl Simmons ahead of the T20 World Cup semi-final against India.

 He was named in the West Indies squad for the one off Hurricane Relief T20 Challenge against the World XI which was held on 31 May 2018.

 In September 2021, Fletcher was named in the West Indies' squad for the 2021 ICC Men's T20 World Cup.
 He forced his way back into contention for a place in West Indies T20 World Cup squad on the back of an impressive 2021 Caribbean Premier League where he ended up scoring 229 runs in 12 matches.